 IRMO Research Briefing.
 Latin Americans in London: Housing Situation.
 McCarthy, Helen (2016).

 IRMO Research Briefing.
 Latin Americans in London: Barriers to English Language Skills.
 McCarthy, Helen (2016).

-Research carried out by our volunteers
+Research carried out by our trustees, staff and volunteers

 Baum, Anna (2015).
 Migrant precarity in London: The case of Latin Americans with Spanish passports.
 [Master’s Thesis] SOAS.

-Lola Jover Sala (2015).
+Jover Sala, Lola (2015).
 Diaspora groups, wellbeing and development: exploring the Latin American community in London.
 [Master’s Thesis].